Eboracum Racing Stables Visit - Craig Lidster Racing Club

 Members of the club have needed to be patient with the filly Caesars Pearl, whose season has been interrupted this year but her latest effort provided optimism that she is back to her best.

-As she turns five next year, she still has a relatively lightly raced profile with sixteen starts to her name.
+As she turns five next year, she still has a relatively lightly raced profile with seventeen starts to her name.
 Having shown she has retained her ability, the focus now will be on gaining a second career win to go with the one at Pontefract last summer.

 Glad Eye